ksgwxfan/climate-parser/README.md

 * in `errorStats`, account for times when `SNWD` goes up without any `SNOW` in the recent record
 * consider adding a max snow depth for week/month/year output?
 * Check/consider the need of including exclusion thresholds in monthly stat compilation (during init).
 Currently, seemingly only used in the yearStats output, so no biggie (unless I overlooked something)
-* consider a making "this day in history" function??? could already be handled by 'dayRank'
+* consider making "this day in history" function??? could already be handled by 'dayRank'
-* add fixed output to `allDayRank`
+* add fixed output to `allDayRank` and `allMonthRank`
 * include more kwargs for `valueSearch`
 * include error-addressing in `allDayRank, allMonthRank, and valueSearch` functions
+* check to see if traces of snow are recorded and reported in stats/reports (mainly need to double check `weekStats`)

 [&#8679; back to Contents](#contents)